 According to Facebook data, 70% of shoppers use Instagram for product discovery.
 By enabling shopping and adding product tags to your posts, your products will show up in the Explore tab’s new “Instagram Shop” page.

 Instagram users scrolling through the new Explore tab already have high-purchase intent.
 Additionally, potential customers that are already interested in your niche will now see your products.
-In this way, you’re actually benefitting from Instagram’s targeting algorithm.
+In this way, you’re actually benefiting from Instagram’s targeting algorithm.

 4. Your Content Can Directly Convert